 Love It Was Not also brings back the dead, as many films often do, and it has both interviews of Citron and Wunsch when they were alive.
 It’s interesting to see both.
 I’m assuming viewers’ assumptions about relationships like theirs with complex and uneven power dynamics.
 But it’s strange to see both being relatively the same age.
 He also did this thing where he took a picture of her and collaged it in other pictures.
 The film respectfully appropriates to remind its viewers of the gravity of her situation.
 Nonetheless, their close age gap also affects the way we see them during their interviews as they’re older.
 Both have their versions of their relationship as well as different ways of remembering Mengele.
 For her, Mengele was the monster who killed her nieces and nephews.
 For him, Mengele is someone who who let their illegal relationship slide.

-This film is apparently an expansion on Sarfaty’s previous project.
-That project is The Most Beautiful Woman in the World.
+This film is, from what I have read, an expansion on Sarfaty’s previous project.
+That project is The Most Beautiful Woman.
 The film began with its subjects examining a picture of Citron where she’s smiling.
 I would have disregarded this as a normal picture.
 But that’s until everyone pointed out why an Auschwitz inmate is posing and smiling for a picture.
-Her smiles contrasts Wunsch’s looks.
+Her perceived smiles contrasts Wunsch’s looks.
 In some shots he looks menacing and at others the film makes him seem like the merciful person, reflecting his good intentions.
 Nonetheless, this examines the conditions and perceptions that society assumes on women.
 Women who use anything they have to survive.
 It also taps into more universal conditions like the expectations of loyalty between a country and a man.
-A man who, despite being a minor historical footnote, had his bad sides and his good sides.
+A man who, despite being a relatively minor historical footnote, had his bad sides and his good sides.

 Love It Was Not comes out to streaming services tomorrow.